bda-research/node-crawler/README.md

 It features:
  * A clean, simple API
- * server-side DOM & automatic jQuery insertion
+ * server-side DOM & automatic jQuery insertion with Cheerio (default) or JSDOM
  * Configurable pool size and retries
  * Priority of requests
  * forceUTF8 mode to let node-crawler deal for you with charset detection and conversion